 - Arguing with someone who says something positive

 Why is it so devastating to be low energy or negative?
-Because people will be affected by that energy level.
-Since we humans want to avoid negative emotions, we avoid the person who emits them.
+Because people will be affected by that energy.
+Since we humans want to avoid negative emotions, we avoid persons who emit them.

 This isn’t about being annoyingly positive or overly high-energy.
 It’s about being able to pick up on the energy-level and positivity-level of others and be in the same ballpark.

-Mistake no 6: Being tense can make you look unapproachable without you even knowing
+Mistake 6: Being tense can make you look unapproachable without you even knowing

 You can make a reality check: Ask your friends if you look angry or stern when you’re in a social setting.
 If you do, remind yourself to relax your face and practice daring to greet people with a smile instead.